 After you have booked your marriage ceremony with us and given your notice of marriage, please complete the online marriage planner.
 You need to do this at least two weeks before the date of your ceremony.
 The planner helps you to decide on the style of ceremony but it also helps the Registrar to know what you want for your day.

-Before the ceremony can take place you are required to have a private interview with the Registrar during which you will be asked to confirm/update the details given at your notice appointment.
+Before the ceremony can take place, you are required to have a private interview with the Registrar, during which you will be asked to confirm/update the details given at your notice appointment.
 You must both arrive, to be seen together, 15 minutes prior to the start of your ceremony.
-If you have not already paid for your marriage certificates you will be asked to do so on the day.

 You may wish to enter the ceremony room to music of your own choice, which must be played from your own mobile device.
 We have a speaker system which you can connect to via Bluetooth speaker.

 Please, note that we do not permit animals at ceremonies within the Reading Registration Service premises, except for registered assistance dogs.
 If an approved venue permits a couple to have animals or wildlife at the ceremony, the venue is entirely responsible for the health and safety of the guests and any housekeeping issues which may arise as a result.
 Please, let us know about the arrangements in advance.

 You should read the information on Gov.uk and contact the Register Office to make an appointment, if you want to convert your civil partnership to marriage.

 You may want to hold a conversion ceremony where you sign a declaration, which legally converts your civil partnership into marriage.
 Find out more about civil partnership conversion.